Godlessness Leads to Violence Then Divine Judgment

 Jerry Bergman of Answers in Genesis, which operates the Creation Museum, specifically blames Darwin’s theory of evolution for the Jewish holocaust [Bergman1999] Of the many factors that produced the Nazi holocaust and World War II, one of the most important was Darwin’s notion that evolutionary progress occurs mainly as a result of the elimination of the weak in the struggle for survival.
 It is known that to Hitler and his supporters, Darwinism-inspired eugenics clearly played a critical role in their desire to kill.
 Darwinism justified and encouraged the Nazi’s supremist views on both race and war.

 There is a lot of anger and frustration out on the streets of America right now, and the moral decay that has been eating away at the foundations of our country is really starting to manifest itself.
 On both the local and national levels, many decry the increasing violence seen on streets.
-Neighborhood groups as well as politicians lamenting mass shootings, everyday robberies and burglaries, as well as lone gunman massacres.
+Examples of this are neighborhood, politicians lamenting mass shootings, everyday robberies and burglaries, and lone gunman massacres.
 One trend that is extremely alarming is the growth of gangs in the United States.
 According to the FBI, there are now 1.4 million gang members living in America.
 Unfortunately, the federal government appears very unconcerned about genuinely stopping illegal immigration even though it has been one of the primary factors fueling the astounding growth of criminal gangs in this country.
 Further many local governments appear uninterested in stopping the violence but discuss defunding the police instead.

 God Will Pour Out His Spirit